zjhthu/OANet/README.md

 ## Requirements

 Please use Python 3.6, opencv-contrib-python (3.4.0.12) and Pytorch (>= 1.1.0).
-Other dependencies should be easily install through pip or conda.
+Other dependencies should be easily installed through pip or conda.

 ## Example scripts